 Step 1: Freeze the butter.

-To make Gluten Free Biscuits, we’ll need to cut extremely cold butter into the gluten free flour, baking powder, and salt.
-You can do this using one of three tools:
+To make Gluten Free Biscuits, we’ll need to cut extremely cold butter into the dry ingredients.
+You can do this using a food processor or pastry cutter

-If using a pastry cutter OR food processor: dice the butter into 1/2″ cubes then place in the freezer for 10 minutes to ensure the butter is very well chilled before incorporating it into the dry ingredients.
+Either way, slice butter into 1/2″ cubes then place in the freezer for 20 minutes to ensure the butter is essentially frozen before incorporating it into the dry ingredients.

 Step 2: Cut the butter into the dry ingredients.